Hand Surgery Services and Procedures

 Sometimes, carpal tunnel surgery doesn’t work out so well the first time around, and in other cases, additional repetitive strain injuries can develop.
 In these situations, our hand surgeon must perform revision surgery.
 This is done under general anesthesia and covers corrections such as scar tissue removal while also protecting the nerves with a collagen wrap.

-Frequently Asked Questions About Hand Surgery Services and Procedures
+FAQs About Hand Surgery Services & Procedures in Omaha

 Carpal tunnel lease is a last resort.
 Our Omaha hand doctor always goes with less-invasive options first.
 If these fail to alleviate the symptoms of carpal tunnel syndrome, it is time to consider surgery.
 We suggest you keep your mind open to the possibility if your carpal tunnel syndrome flares up often, never goes away, or is otherwise negatively impacting your quality of life.